Charles Coburn

 Charles Douville Coburn (June 19, 1877 – August 30, 1961) was an American actor and theatrical producer.
-He was nominated for a Best Supporting Actor Academy Award ("Oscar") three times - for The Devil and Miss Jones (1941), The More the Merrier (1943) and The Green Years (1946) - winning for his performance in The More the Merrier.
+He was nominated for a Best Supporting Actor Academy Award three times - for The Devil and Miss Jones (1941), The More the Merrier (1943) and The Green Years (1946) - winning for his performance in The More the Merrier.
 He was honored with a star on the Hollywood Walk of Fame (in Hollywood, Los Angeles, California) in 1960 for his contribution to the film industry.